ua-snap/alfresco/README.md

 $ ./autogen.sh
 ```

 Run the `configure` script.
-Omit the `--prefix=$HOME/local` option if you intend to install alfresco globally:
+Omit the `--prefix=$HOME/local` option if you intend to install ALFRESCO globally:

 ```
 $ ./configure --prefix=$HOME/local